sync1are/Probably-Someone/README.md

 - 🎙️ **Voice Output** - Natural TTS using Kokoro
 - 🎵 **Spotify Control** - Play, pause, skip, queue songs via voice, okay specific songs, adjust volume, add to playlist, play a playlist,etc.
 - 💬 **Messaging Automation** - Auto-reply on WhatsApp & Discord with custom persona and status.
-- 🧠 **Autonomous Mode** - Proactive AI check-ins and autonomous conversational routing
+- 🧠 **Autonomous Mode** - Proactive AI check-ins and autonomous conversational routing with multiple user context awareness.
+Stores summary of interaction and updates the user in important details.
 - 📧 **Gmail Integration** - AI can read your important unread emails and summarise them to you.
 - 📸 **Screenshot Analysis** - AI can see and analyze your screen
 - 📋 **Clipboard Management** - "Summarize what I copied", copy AI responses